bshevlin/bunyan-format/README.md

 # @bshevlin/bunyan-format

-Writable stream that formats bunyan records that are piped into it
+Writable stream that formats bunyan records that are piped into it.

+Includes formats optimized for Papertrail's JSON log support.

 ```js
 var bunyan = require('bunyan');